 We are conducting Program Tours at numerous surgical residency programs around the country to learn about various strategies that programs employ to enhance and improve their learning environments and residents’ well-being.
-Program tours are an opportunity for programs to showcase their wellness initiatives.
+Program Tours are an opportunity for programs to showcase their wellness initiatives.
 The lessons we learn will be used to build a Wellness Toolkit of potential ready-to-implement interventions.
 Institutions will be credited in the toolkit for their innovative approaches.

 To protect the confidentiality of participating residents, faculty, and staff, all information collected during the Program Tours will be confidential.
 There will be no feedback to participating programs.
-Any information collected from individuals will be removed during data analysis and reporting. will be kept confidential.
-No identifiable information (name, etc.) will be collected from individuals participating in the program tours.
+No identifiable information (e.g., name, etc.) will be collected from individuals participating in the Program Tours.

 Summarized Program Tour Information

-Duration: Each program tour will last approximately 2 days.
-Coordination will be performed by SOQIC.
-We want to learn from what you do everyday, so there is no need to alter your daily routine.
+Duration: Each Program Tour will last approximately two days and coordination will be performed by SOQIC staff.
+We want to learn from what you do every day, so there is no need to alter your daily routine.

 What is a Program Tour?

 A team of SECOND Trial researchers will visit a variety of programs to learn about their learning environments and different approaches to resident wellness.
-Over the course of 2 days, our team will observe educational conferences and resident work processes as well as perform interviews and focus groups within the organization.
+Over the course of two days, our team will observe educational conferences and resident work processes as well as perform interviews and focus groups within the organization.

-The Program Tour is a way for us to highlight the work you’ve done improving the learning environment and resident wellness in the national surgical education sphere.
-We think Program Tours should therefore be a source of pride among your residents and faculty; we hope programs view the Tour as a showcase and a celebration.
-Upon completion of the two day Program Tour the SOQIC team will host a social event for your residency during our Tour.
+The Program Tour is a way for us to highlight the work you have done to improve the learning environment and wellness of residents.
+Program Tours should therefore be a source of pride among your residents and faculty; we hope programs view the Tour as a showcase and a celebration.
+Upon completion of the two day Program Tour the SOQIC team will host a social event for your residents.

-Resident wellness initiatives, resources, and/or programs identified during Program Tours may be included as content in the SECOND Trial’s Wellness Toolkit.
+Resident wellness initiatives and resources identified during Program Tours may be included as content in the SECOND Trial’s Wellness Toolkit.
 All content included in the Toolkit will be credited to the source program.
-By including your work in the Wellness Toolkit, we all will be able to influence the lives of surgical residents throughout the country.
+By including your work in the Wellness Toolkit, we all will be able to influence the experience of surgical residents throughout the country.

 How many programs are being toured?

-We will tour programs until we reach the thematic saturation, i.e., when we begin to encounter redundant ideas or interventions.
-Currently, we are preparing to visit 20-30 programs, but we may increase that target depending on what we find.
+We will tour programs until we reach the thematic saturation (i.e., when we begin to encounter redundant ideas or interventions).
+Currently, we are preparing to visit 30 programs, but we may increase that target depending on what we find.
 We have visited several programs already, and it has been extremely successful.

 How are programs being chosen for tours?